http://www.aaa.com:8080/web1

 Example 13-9 Creating an HTTP Listener

-This example creates an HTTP listener named sampleListener
+This example creates an HTTP listener named sampleListener that uses a

 non-default number of acceptor threads.
 Security is not enabled at